danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 ### Limited Reuse

 In this codebase, `BackgroundJobDispatcher` is only used by the `Article` model, which only had two sync operations.
-The flexibility to handle multiple model types and operations exists, but it's never exercised.
+The flexibility to handle multiple operations exists, but it's never exercised.
 The abstraction was built for a level of generality that wasn't actually needed.

 ## A Simpler Alternative

-The same functionality could have been achieved with two explicit lines in the `Article` model:
+The same functionality could be achieved with two explicit lines in the `Article` model:

 ```ruby
 # app/models/article.rb